ton-community/ton-docs/docs/contribute/guidelines.md

 ## General tips

 - **Do not copy and paste existing content**.
 Plagiarism is a serious issue and will not be tolerated.
-If the tutorial is inspired by some existing content (for example forking an Ethereum tutorial to convert it for use on Avalanche), reference it and link to it.
+If the tutorial is inspired by some existing content, reference it and link to it.
 When you link to other tutorials/resources, do it with TON Docs resources as much as possible.
 - **Include any walkthrough videos or video content** in the PR by uploading it to Google Drive.
 - **Funding of accounts from faucets needs to be explained clearly** as to which account is being funded, from where and why.
 Do not assume learners can accomplish this on their own!
 - **Display sample outputs** to help learners know what to expect, in the form of Terminal snippets or screenshots.
 Trim long outputs.